Computational-conSequences/SequenceTools/README.md

 # SequenceTools
 Programs used in the lab for various tasks

-getRBH.pl program for obtaining reciprocal best hits (RBH) using either of blastp, mmseqs, diamond, or laslal
+getRBH.pl program for obtaining reciprocal best hits (RBH) using either of blastp, mmseqs, diamond, or lastal

 calcANI.pl program for obtaining average nucleotide identity (ANI) by several methods.